jorge-uptio/claude-desktop-linux-flake/README.md

 ![image](https://github.com/user-attachments/assets/ba209824-8afb-437c-a944-b53fd9ecd559)

-This is a Nix flake for running Claude Desktop on Linux.
+This is a Nix flake for running Claude Desktop on Linux with proper desktop integration.

 # Usage